Andy Jankowiak: ARCA Menards Series

 Prior to the General Tire #AnywhereIsPossible 200 at Pocono Raceway, Jankowiak received sponsorship from Konnect General Stores through their Phillips 66 distribution.
-In the field of 24 cars, he started in ninth place and would equal his Talladega finish by finishing seventh, Jankowiak's fourth top-tenand lead lap finish of the season.
+In the field of 24 cars, he started in ninth place and would equal his Talladega finish by finishing seventh, Jankowiak's fourth top-ten and lead lap finish of the season.

+Jankowiak competing at Watkins Glen in 2022.

 Jankowiak started his first non-superspeedway oval race when he competed at the road course Watkins Glen International for the Clean Harbors 100 at The Glen.
 For the race, Marsh Racing collaborated in the fielding of the entry, with continued sponsorship from Konnect via their corporate sibling Dak's Market and Phillips 66.
 The same car from the oval races was converted to a road course set-up.
 On his first lap of the combined practice and qualifying session, the rear end on Jankowiak's car blew, causing his team to spend most of the session repairing his car, resulting in them qualifying 27th in the 28 car field.
 He would finish the race in sixteenth place, albeit two laps down.

 On January 19, 2023, it was announced that Jankowiak would return to run part-time in the main ARCA Series in 2023, continuing to drive the No. 73 car, but the ownership of his race team would be taken over by fellow driver Andy Seuss as well as Kevin Lapierre, allowing Jankowiak to focus on the driver role.
 The team was renamed KLAS Motorsports (the initials of the two new owners).

+Jankowiak continued to drive part-time for KLAS Motorsports from 2024 to 2026.
+He got his first career victory at Talladega in 2026, after making a last lap pass for the lead on Cleetus McFarland and Gus Dean.

+NASCAR O'Reilly Auto Parts Series

+On August 15, 2026, KLAS Motorsports, Jankowiak's ARCA team, posted on their Facebook page that he would get to make his debut in the NASCAR O'Reilly Auto Parts Series in the race at Daytona later that month.
+On August 18, they posted that it would be for RSS Racing.